 The person or party you will hold liable for a defective product is the one most responsible for causing your injuries or losses.
-It is up to you or your product liability lawyer in Glendale to determine the identity of this party based on an investigation of the case.
+It is up to you or your Glendale product liability lawyer to determine the identity of this party based on an investigation of the case.
 Although many product liability cases name a defective item’s manufacturer as the defendant, many different parties within the product’s chain of distribution could be held liable:

 - Product manufacturer

 These are all possible defendants in your product liability claim.
 Identifying the correct party takes tracing the defect back to its origin.
 Multiple defendants may share liability for your injuries.
 In this case, Arizona’s joint and several liability law states that each will be liable for an amount of damages in proportion to that defendant’s percentage of fault.
 Finding multiple defendants may allow you to recover greater financial compensation for your injuries, as more insurance coverage will be available.